Canada and the Global Fund to Fight AIDS, Tuberculosis and Malaria

 The Global Fund is a partnership between governments, civil society, the private sector and people affected by the diseases.
 The Global Fund supports large-scale prevention, treatment and care programs run by local experts in countries and communities most in need.
 The Global Fund takes a country-led approach, with national governments and local organizations leading program design and implementation.

-Women and girls, key and vulnerable populations and those who live in poverty are most at risk.
+Women and girls, key and vulnerable populations like men-who-have sex-with-men, drug users, sex workers, transgender people and those who live in poverty are most at risk.
 Human rights barriers prevent millions of people from accessing prevention, treatment and care.
-Stigma, discrimination, gender inequality, violence, harmful social norms are also denying the most vulnerable people access to the health care they need
+Stigma, discrimination, gender inequality, violence, harmful social norms are also denying the most vulnerable people access to the health care they need.

 Canada's support for the Global Fund